Alokkumar8/litedb/README.md

 # LiteDB - Simple JSON Database for JavaScript

-A lightweight, no-setup JSON database service that allows you to store and retrieve data using simple HTTP requests.
-Perfect for prototypes, demos, and small projects.
+A lightweight, no signup, no-setup JSON database service that allows you to store and retrieve data using simple HTTP requests.
+Feel free to use it in production, form sites and small projects.

 ## ✨ Features